 Even if you live in cold regions, the larvae of these mosquitoes can remain dormant for months during cool weather and emerge as soon as temperatures increase.
 When water and warmth are present, the entire Aedes mosquito life cycle – egg to adult – can occur in as few as 10 days.
 Told you they were tough.

-Is there a vaccine or medication for Zika virus?
+Is there a vaccine or medication?

 There is no vaccine or treatment for Zika virus yet.
 The disease isn’t widespread in North America at this time.
 The CDC is collaborating with worldwide infectious disease agencies and governments to reduce mosquito populations and acquire answers about Zika virus.
 For now, stay tuned to health alerts, and protect your dogs and cats against other mosquito-borne infections such as heartworm disease.